CalHenry/job-scraper-llm-comparison/README.md

 This project could be further with the addition of tests, more monitoring and evaluation of the code.
 We could have a number for the Polars's actual performance on the content extraction, a number on the misses of the LLM.
 We could have small descriptive statistics at the offer level or at the global level to understand and assess better which approach is better and why.

 This project could be further improved by:
-- adding tests, more monitoring and evaluation of the code.
+- adding tests, more monitoring and evaluation of the code
 - quantitative metric for the Polars's actual performance on the content extraction
 - quantitative metric on the misses of the LLM
 - descriptive statistics at the offer level and at the global level to understand and assess better which approach performs best
-- an application to consul the extracted offers and have a complete workflow from raw data to real usage
+- an application to explore the extracted offers and have a complete workflow from raw data to real usage

 ----